 The purpose of the present paper is to examine the prospects for future economic growth in NATO countries and in the Communist bloc.
 The data given in the paper are based on studies made by governments, international organizations and private economists and are considered a fair concensus of expert views on future long-term economic growth.
-In view of the vital importance to NATO of events in the underdeveloped areas of the world, the Sub-Committee found it advisable to supplement the comparative study with a brief section on possible economic developments in the underdeveloped countries during the period in question.
+In view of the vital importance to NATO of events in the underdeveloped areas of the world, the Committee found it advisable to supplement the comparative study with a brief section on the implications for the Atlantic Alliance with respect to the underdeveloped countries during the period in question.
+There are, of course, some other implications which merit further study.